ANTIGUA - FUN THINGS TO SEE AND DO

 - Spice up your life with Susie's Hot Sauce made from local scotch bonnet peppers.
 (You'll find it for sale at shops in Redcliffe Quay and at the airport.)

-- Snack on peanut ice cream from The Nook in St. John's.
+- Snack on peanut ice cream from The Nook in St. John's, Antigua.

 Entertainment

-- Play golf at Jolly Harbour or Cedar Harbour.
+- Play golf at Jolly Harbour or Cedar Valley.

 - Drive up to Shirley Heights on Sunday evening.
 Watch the sun set over English Harbour, while dancing to steelband and reggae music and dining on barbecue chicken and ribs.